RAS598-2025-S-Team06/RAS598-2025-S-Team06.github.io/docs/index.md

 ---

 ### **Control & Autonomy**
 On the TurtleBot, we will use sensor-based autonomous navigation (e.g., LiDAR and depth camera data for obstacle avoidance and path planning).
-The TurtleBot will detect when it has reached its destination, and upon doing so, it will send a ROS signal—such as detecting a QR code on the wall.
+The TurtleBot will detect when it has reached its destination, and upon doing so, it will send a ROS signal—such as detecting a QR code on the wall, at the final result, we us color as the destination.

 Once the robot arm receives the ROS signal from the TurtleBot, it will move toward the object and adjust its speed according to the traffic light signal.
 The TurtleBot will continue navigating, and once it reaches a certain distance from the target, the robot arm will perform the necessary manipulation.
 Finally, the system will send a completion signal to the TurtleBot, enabling it to proceed to the next task.